HIGHLAND DYNAMICS BG1 STEREO COMPRESSOR

-American mode lets more harmonics and color come through, instantly changing your BG2 to a different animal altogether.
+American mode lets more harmonics and color come through, instantly changing your BG1 to a different animal altogether.
 The sound is rich, lively and robust.

-The BG2 has standard 600 Ohm input, or 150 ohm for more gain and transformer color.
+The BG1 has standard 600 Ohm input, or 150 ohm for more gain and transformer color.
 It's also useful when running a microphone directly in with no preamp.

-Two BG2s can be linked with a single instrument cable via a 1/4" jack on each rear panel and the link switch on the front panel.
+The twin channels can be linked with the link switch on the front panel.

-The BG2 build quality is impressive with a rugged chassis, custom oversized transformers, US and European capacitors and a striking US-made Simpson panel meter.
+The BG1 build quality is impressive with a rugged chassis, custom transformers, NOS tubes, US and European capacitors, and military-style, US-made Hoyt panel meters.
 It’s built by hand, for people that truly appreciate thoughtful design and construction.

 • Switchable feedback settings